cyril-ui-developer/taskmanager/README.md

     ```
   Note, the name of the database should match the name in the "database/secret.yaml".
 - Finally, copy the backend exposed route.
 You can find it on the Route details page under the location field, and update the frontend deployment `env` variable `REACT_APP_BACKEND_URL` value to whatever your backend URL is.
 Then, wait for the update to take place or delete the frontend pod so that it is recreated with the updated `env` variable.
 Visit the frontend URL.
 You should see the running application.

+## Description of the Golang with Fiber RESTFul API
+The project contains three subdirectories, namely backend, frontend, and k8-manifests, with comments added to briefly describe the code in each file.
+The following highlights the functions of each file:

+1. main.go
+This is the entry point of the application.
+It initializes the Fiber app, sets up routes, connects to the database, and starts the server.

+2. database.go
+This file contains the logic for connecting to the database.
+It includes functions to initialize the database connection and handle any database-related configurations.

+3. models/task.go
+This file defines the Task model, which represents the structure of a task in the database.
+It includes fields for the task's properties and any necessary annotations for the ORM (Object-Relational Mapping) library.

+4. handlers/task_handler.go
+This file contains the handler functions for the task-related routes.
+These functions handle the HTTP requests and interact with the database to perform CRUD operations.

+5. routes/routes.go
+This file sets up the routes for the application.
+It maps URL paths to the corresponding handler function in step 4

+6. config/config.go
+The config.go file is responsible for loading configuration settings from environment variables, typically stored in a .env file.
+This file uses the godotenv package to load environment variables from the .env file into the application's environment, making them accessible via the os.Getenv function.

+7. .env
+The .env file is used to store environment variables for your application.
+These variables are typically configuration settings that your application needs to run, such as database connection details, API keys, and other sensitive information.